What Is HashiCorp Vault & How Does Vault Work?

 Vault's authentication process involves verifying user or machine-supplied information against internal or external systems.
 Various auth methods, such as GitHub, LDAP, AppRole, etc., are supported by Vault, each catering to a specific use case.

 Let's imagine a trip to the bank.
 What happens when we want to change some details of our bank account?
 We need to prove our identity to the bank's workers.
 We need to prove that we are authorized to request these changes.
 And we can do that by providing a national identity card.
-This proves someone is John Smith the owner of that account.
+This proves, for instance, that someone is John Smith, the account owner.

 A similar thing happens with Vault.
 When an app requests something, it has to prove its identity.
 This way, Vault can ensure it hands out secret data to the correct app.
 This prevents rogue apps from stealing data that is not meant for them.